kenza12/Python_Testing/README.md

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.

-4. Current Setup
+**4. Current Setup**

     The app is powered by [JSON files](https://www.tutorialspoint.com/json/json_quick_guide.htm).
 This is to get around having a DB until we actually need one.
 The main ones are:

     * competitions.json - list of competitions
     * clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.

-5. Testing
+**5. Testing**

     The GudLift registration project includes several types of automated tests to ensure the application functions as expected.

     Each test type targets different layers of the application:

     - Unit tests focus on the smallest parts of code, like functions and methods.
     - Integration tests verify that different modules or services used by your application interact well.
     - Functional tests assess the system as a whole, simulating user behavior to see if functionalities meet the specified requirements.

-    Before running the tests, activate the virtual environment and install the dependencies:
+    Before running the tests, create, activate the virtual environment and install the dependencies:

         ```bash
+        virtualenv .
         source bin/activate
         pip install -r requirements.txt
         ```

+    To ensure that both the tests and the local Flask server function correctly, you need to set the FLASK_APP environment variable to point to the main Flask application file.

+        ```bash
+        # On Linux/MacOS:
+        export FLASK_APP=server.py

+        #On Windows:
+        set FLASK_APP=server.py
+        ```

+    After that, ensure the Flask application is running locally.
+Start the test server in a separate terminal using `flask run --port 8943`.

     Then, run the following command from the root directory of the project:

         ```bash
-        pytest tests/
+        pytest -sv tests/
         ```

-**Note:** For functional tests involving Selenium, download the GeckoDriver that matches your browser's version and operating system.
+**Note:** For functional tests involving Selenium, download the [GeckoDriver](https://github.com/mozilla/geckodriver/releases) that matches your browser's version and operating system.
 Place the downloaded geckodriver executable in the `tests/functional` directory.
 This is required for Selenium to interact with Firefox or other browser during tests.
-After that, ensure the Flask application is running locally.
-Start the server in a separate terminal using `flask run`.